 The assumptions for acting ''protective of the car'' can be many.
-Regardless, of the cause, just as lunging/barking at people, it's a dog's attempt to send the other dog away, indeed, in most cases, the behavior stops until the dog or person is out of sight.
+Regardless, of the cause, just as dogs being protective on walks or barking at the mailman, a dog acting protective of a car is often a dog's attempt to send the other dog away or person away, indeed, in most cases, the behavior stops until the dog or person is out of sight.
 Mission accomplished for the dog!

 A good way to reduce and stop this behavior is to go to the root of the problem and work on changing the dog's underlying emotional state.
-Most likely, your dog is barking/lunging/growling because it perceives the stranger as a threat.
-Classically conditioning your dog to associate the presence of people near the car with treats, is a good way to reduce the problem.
-Wondering what classically conditioning means?
-Read more about Pavlov's law here: A guide on behavior modification terms .
+Most likely, your dog is barking/lunging/growling because he perceives the stranger as a threat.

 - A volunteer to drive